Cash vs. Accrual Basis Accounting: What’s the Difference?

 Cons

-• Timing differences can make it difficult to tell your profitability at a specific period
+- Timing differences between when you recognize revenue and expenses can make it difficult to tell your profitability at a specific period.

-• Not a good indicator of long-term profitability.
-Can’t show profitability if money is tied up in pending orders
+- Doesn’t give a good indicator of long-term profitability.
+Can’t show profitability if money is tied up in orders.

-• Accounts receivables or payables are not clear from accounting records alone, so they must be tracked using another method
+- Your accounts receivables or payables are not clear from accounting records alone.

 Accrual Basis Accounting